-Headlands School will ensure that they know the attendance of any children educated off site.
-The school has an agreed process in place, with its alternative provisions for first day absence calling.
-The school retains responsibility for the attendance of any child attending an offsite provision and will monitor and act as required.
+In line with the above arrangements, Headlands School will ensure that they know and monitor the attendance of any children educated off site, for example in an Alternative Provision.
+The school has an agreed process in place, with Alternative Provision for first day absence calling.
+The school also retains overall responsibility for safeguarding, attendance, progress and outcomes of any child attending placed at an Alternative Provision, including that safer recruitment / appropriate safeguarding checks have been completed on staff working in the setting.